{{ result.summaryTitle }}

 Acceptance criteria

-Item-specific conditions that a feature or story must satisfy before it can be accepted.
+Item-specific conditions that must be true before a backlog item can be accepted.

 Given-When-Then

-A scenario pattern that states a known condition, a trigger, and the expected result.
+A scenario pattern that separates known state, trigger, and expected result.

 Positive criterion

-A row generated from an expected behavior that should succeed under the named context.
+A criterion generated from an expected behavior that should succeed.

 Negative criterion

-A row generated from an edge case or rule where the system should block, redirect, or explain the result.
+A criterion generated from a boundary case where the product should block, redirect, or explain the result.

 Quality criterion

-An optional acceptance row for accessible feedback or operational evidence during QA handoff.
+An optional criterion for accessible feedback or operational evidence during QA handoff.

 References: